iraf-community/iraf/doc/releases/v217revs.rst

    Source <https://opensource.org/docs/osd>`__, and as such included in Debian.

+-  **Installation procedure reworked**

+   The installation scripts are replaced with makefiles, and the build and installation procedures now use the standard targets, standard paths, and customization environment variables.
+The standard installation place is ``/usr/local/lib/iraf``.
+On a build error the build now stops now immediately, making it easier to find the cause.

 -  **IRAF ported to other architectures**

    IRAF is now ported to a number of little endian architectures (ARM, PowerPC, MIPS, x32, RISC-V64) and operating systems (GNU Hurd and FreeBSD).
 Specifically, the Mac M1 processor is supported now.

+   The code was adjusted to be compliant with newer (C99) C standards, and to be compileable with actual compilers.

 -  **Major bug fixes**